phonedotcom/events-integration-doc/README.md

 You may use one callback for multiple different listeners.

 In the response you will receive a JSON object.
-In the next step you will need the `id` from it.
+In the next step you will need the `id` provided in the callback JSON object.

 ### Create listener